M4rinz/MyFork-smart-industrial-database/README.md

 ### Industry 5.0 Data Architecture for Smart Applications

 This project aims to provide a data architecture framework for Industry 5.0 applications.
 This repo is part of a larger project for the Smart Applications course at the University of Pisa.
-This architecture is made by using a customised version of `PostgreSQL` called `TimescaleDB` which is an open-source time-series database optimized for fast ingest and complex queries and `pgvector` which is a PostgreSQL extension that provides support for vector similarity search and indexing.
+This architecture is made by using a customised version of `PostgreSQL`.
+This `PostgreSQL` instance includes two extensions:
+ - **`TimescaleDB`** which is an open-source time-series extension that allows PostgreSQL to be optimized for fast ingest and complex queries; and
+ - **`pgvector`** which is a PostgreSQL extension that provides support for vector similarity search and indexing.
 The architecture supports real-time data ingestion and processing for smart applications and can be used for educational purposes in a university course.

 ## 🚀 Getting Started